cosinekitty/sapphire/Elastika.md

 Beneath the button is a power gate input.
 When connected, the gate input takes precedence over the power button.
 The power gate input thus allows you to automate turning Elastika on and off.
+When the power gate voltage goes above +1V, Elastika will turn on.
+When the voltage falls below +0.1V, Elastika will turn off.
+Between +0.1V and +1V, Elastika will remain in the same on/off state.
+This is known as *Schmitt trigger* behavior, and is intended to prevent unwanted toggling that could easily happen if a single voltage threshold were used.

 Whether you use the power button or the input gate for controlling power, there is an anti-click linear ramp of 1/400 of a second.
 In other words, when you turn Elastika off, the output volume fades out over 1/400 of a second before turning off.
-When you turn Elastika back on, the output level is faded back in over 1/400 of a second.
+When you turn Elastika back on, the output level fades back in over 1/400 of a second.
 Thus the maximum speed at which you can cycle Elastika completely on and off is 200 Hz.

+### Treatment of polyphonic inputs

+The left and right audio outputs of Elastika are each monophonic, although taken together, they create a stereo signal.

+Elastika is not polyphonic, but all of its inputs &mdash; audio and CV &mdash;
+add up the voltages from the channels to produce a single input voltage.
+For example, you can connect a polyphonic audio signal to the left audio input, and the sum of voltages will be used as the left channel input.

+Likewise, you can use a polyphonic cable to CV-modulate one of the parameters (TILT, FRIC, STIF, and so on).
+This provides an implicit unity gain mixer, which in some cases could help simplify your patch.

+Even the power gate input adds voltages this way, and thus can be used as a simple boolean logic gate.
+For example, two unipolar gates (each 0V or +10V) can be combined in a polyphonic cable to act as an OR gate.
+Either gate turning on will turn on Elastika.
+Or you can use bipolar gates (each -5V or +5V) to serve as an AND gate.

 ---